2023 Most Popular Polymer & Plastics Engineering Master's Degree Schools

 Top 10 Most Popular Polymer & Plastics Engineering Master's Degree Schools

 Our analysis found University of Massachusetts - Lowell to be the most popular school for polymer and plastics engineering students who want to pursue a master’s degree in the United States.
-UMass Lowell is a fairly large public school located in the suburb of Lowell.
+UMass Lowell is a large public school located in the large suburb of Lowell.

 About 23% of the students majoring in polymer engineering at the school are women while 77% are male.